Mwangi-Derrick/Mwangi-Derrick/README.md

 - Event-driven architecture with RabbitMQ and Celery
 - Durable workflow management with Temporal
 - AI processing pipeline with document OCR and summarization
-- Payment integration with African providers (M-Pesa, Flutterwave)
+- Payment integration with African providers (M-Pesa, Lemon-squeezy)
 - Real-time content streaming to frontend clients

 ---